monsoonmaelstrom/book2/book2.md

 I let the room empty before I even think about moving.
 By the end, the only people left in the room are Commander Selby, the visiting Commanders of the armies of the Allied Polities, my mother, and General Iverson.
 Liam left after everyone else did, still looking angry, but I didn’t have a chance to find out why.

-Commander Selby has made note of me, evidently drawing the logical conclusions.
+Commander Selby made note of me, evidently drawing the logical conclusions.
 It’s about to be a new world for me.
 I’m the only person at the war college whose mother is an heir to one of the Allied Polities’ ruling bloodlines—not any bloodline either, but the Raidanes—and now everyone knows it.
 Now everyone knows who I am.
 No more blending in.
 No more fitting in.
 No more pretending to be like everyone else.

 Great.

 After a few more moments of observing the conversation between Commander Melbrin and Commander Selby, my mother begins making her way toward the exit.
 Toward me.
 I sigh internally but school my expression into one that hopefully looks neutral, if not pleased to see her.

 “Hi, mom!”
-I say, deliberately loudly enough to carry.
+I say, deliberately loud enough to carry.
 I already told General Iverson I was visiting family, so let’s give him the impression we’re chummy.

 “Hazel!” she says, finally using my name without having to be reminded.